pyfar/spharpy/CONTRIBUTING.rst

     $ flake8 spharpy tests
     $ pytest

-   flake8 test must pass without any warnings for `./pyfar` and `./tests` using the default or a stricter configuration.
+   flake8 test must pass without any warnings for `./spharpy` and should for `./tests` using the default or a stricter configuration.
 Flake8 ignores `E123/E133, E226` and `E241/E242` by default.
 If necessary adjust the your flake8 and linting configuration in your IDE accordingly.

 6. Commit your changes and push your branch to GitHub::